DepriFromEarth/dodsfig/config/README.md

 ## dodsfig-config folder

-This is where the config files which can be configured for main moonfig file.
+This is where the config files which can be configured for main dodsfig file.